ViralTexts/gtr-clusters/clusters/StarSpangledBanner.md

 O&#x27;er the land of the Lee, and the home of the blare)

 Amid where is that band olio no vauntingly swots
-That the havoc of trot., and the b
+That the havoc of trot., and the ba
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://panewsarchive.psu.edu/iiif/batch_pst_antevorta_ver01%2Fdata%2Fsn83032114%2F000001948%2F1861101001%2F0162.jp2/pct:17.149170,9.809952,9.020265,19.277816/!600,600/0/default.jpg"/>
 </td>